JustWhit3/useful-guides/ROOT/Installation/Windows.md

 If you have at least Windows 10 version installed you can proceed with this section, otherwise skip this section and go to the next one.

 First of all you have to install on Windows [Windows subsystem for Linux](https://ubuntu.com/wsl) and a free-to-use X-server for the correct graphical visualization on the Ubuntu shell, I suggest you [MobaXterm](https://mobaxterm.mobatek.net/).
-Then, you have to open a new Ubuntu shell (go to the search pannel, type "Ubuntu" and open it) and you can finally proceed with the ROOT installation by following one of the [Ubuntu](https://github.com/JustWhit3/useful-guides/blob/main/ROOT/Installation/Ubuntu.md) guides I wrote.
+Then, you have to open a new Ubuntu shell (go to the search pannel, type "Ubuntu" and open it) and you can finally proceed with the ROOT installation by following one of the [Ubuntu](https://github.com/JustWhit3/useful-guides/blob/main/ROOT/Installation/Ubuntu.md) guides I wrote, but come back here once you have finished with them, since there is a very last passage to do.

 > Please remember that if you want to see in which position of the Windows system is saved the Ubuntu subsystem you can type `explorer.exe .` (note the final dot) in the Ubuntu shell.